Peter Nicolay Skibsted

-Peter Nicolay Skibsted (1787–1832) was a Danish naval officer with a successful career marred only by the loss in 1810 of a squadron of three gunboats under his command to the British.
+Captain Peter Nicolay Skibsted (12 January 1787 – 18 April 1832) was a Danish naval officer with a successful career marred only by the loss in 1810 of a squadron of three gunboats under his command to the British.

 Birth

 Born in Copenhagen on 12 January 1787, Peter Nicolay Skibsted was the son of the brewer and alderman, Andreas Skibsted.
 His father owned the property at Niels Hemmingsens Gade 32.

 Early career

 Skibsted entered the Danish Navy in 1798 as a volunteer cadet; he formally enrolled as a cadet in 1799 at the age of 12.
 He was a good swimmer and his senior officer reported in July 1801 that he had completed a swim of 2880 alen (1800 meters in modern measurement) in 63 minutes.

 In 1802 he received a promotion to junior lieutenant, which led to his service on Friderichssteen in the Danish West Indies in 1803 and 1804.
 From 1806 to late February 1808 Skibsted taught at the Naval Cadet Academy.
 He spent part of his time on Prinds Christian Frederik, a ship-of-the-line that was then serving also as a cadet training ship.